-Many veterinarians, including me, have clients who say, "I've been feeding my dog as a vegan for two years and she appears to be doing great."
-A few years down the road, we're treating these unfortunate animals for preventable degenerative diseases, including Type 2 diabetes from too many carbohydrates, heart failure from lack of amino acids, systemic inflammation from excessive omega 6 fatty acids and a lack of DHA and EPA, and serious musculoskeletal problems from trace mineral nutritional deficiencies.
+Many veterinarians have clients who say, "I've been feeding my dog as a vegan for two years and she appears to be doing great."
+But a few years down the road, these unfortunate animals are being treated for preventable degenerative diseases, including Type 2 diabetes from too many carbohydrates, heart failure from lack of amino acids, systemic inflammation from excessive omega 6 fatty acids and a lack of DHA and EPA, and serious musculoskeletal problems from trace mineral nutritional deficiencies.